Platypus-Tech/baash/README.txt

 Why I forked this
 =================

 I forked this to tweak for the purposes of Platypus OS.
+You may be wondering why it's called "baash".
+It's called "baash" because BASH originally stood for Bourne-Again SHell.
+Baash stands for Bourne-Again-Again SHell.
+Why not?